camflan/cbflog/README.markdown

 CONFIGURE
 ---------

-* Open CFLog.h and edit settings in the `CONFIGURATION` area.
+* Open CBFLog.h and edit settings in the `CONFIGURATION` area.
 All of the settings should be well documented.

 NOTES